simonottosen/cph-security/README.md

 This tool is designed to provide estimates of the security queue in the CPH airport at a user-defined point in time in the future.
 The tool uses Machine Learning based on historical data to estimate the queue.

+Once the system is running you can access the frontend on [http://localhost:8501](http://localhost:8501)

 # Server configuration

 The below guide will set up the server on your local environment with minimal configuration.